 That said, I moved through all the levels fairly quickly.
-Recharged offers a total of five maps, and one of those is a direct reskin of the Carpark level from the previous game.
+Recharged offers a total of five maps (3 additional custom maps were added in late 2017), and one of those is a direct reskin of the Carpark level from the previous game.
 While fun, the levels don’t add anything unique when compared to other simulators on the market.
 No track building tools have been added, no multiplayer, and no quadcopter customization.
 At a price point of $10, I must say I felt a little disappointed after closing the last level.
 Looking at everything – the same UI, same settings, and same overall features – it felt like I purchased a map pack rather than a new game.

 Now, this isn’t the fault of the creators of Recharged.
 The store page for Recharged clearly states that it is the, “deluxe version of FPV Freerider.
 It is focused on bigger and more detailed sceneries.”
 That said, I immediately wondered why this wasn’t a map pack for the original, rather than an entire new download.

 Similarly, some of the newer features are a huge setback when compared to Freerider classic.
 The new racing system is extremely rough.
 Gates have been abandoned in favor of winding courses marked by orbs of light.
 Finding each checkpoint feels like hide and seek rather than racing.
 Furthermore, these balls of light are very hard to see, as they blend in perfectly with the sky.